May Day: World’s workers rally, France sees pension anger

 “The price of everything has increased except for our wages.
 Increase our minimum wages!” an activist at a Seoul rally shouted at the podium.
 “Reduce our working hours!”

-They criticized Japanese Prime Minister Fumio Kishida’s plan to double the defense budget, and said the money should be spent on welfare, social security and improving people’s daily lives.
-Kishida has promised to focus on raising wages.

-In Indonesia, people attending the rally demanded the government repeal a job creation law they argue would benefit business at the expense of workers and the environment.
+In Indonesia, demonstrators demanded the government repeal a job creation law they argue would benefit business at the expense of workers and the environment.

 “Job Creation Law must be repealed,” protester Sri Ajeng said.
 “It’s only oriented to benefit employers, not workers.”